Code-Institute-Submissions/return-my-coffee/README.md

 - Arrow button to continue

-  - Using an arrow icon rather than text reduces the amount of text on screen (preventing cognitive overload) and makes for a better user experience.
+  - Using an arrow icon rather than text reduces the amount of text on the screen (preventing cognitive overload) and makes for a better user experience.

 ### Final End Game Modal